 Allegan County Central Dispatch is centrally located in Allegan County, where all 911 emergency calls are received.
 Valley Township is serviced by Hamilton Fire Department to the north, Clyde Township Fire Department in the center of the Township and Lee Township Fire Department in the southern portion on the Township.
-The DNR is also available to respond to forest fires.
-The Township also has mutual aid agreements with surrounding fire departments.
+The Township has two dry well hydrants.
+One is located in Indian Shores subdivision; the other at the east end of the bridge on Allegan Dam Road.
+A third location at Echo Point is approved for a hydrant.
+In addition to the dry well hydrants a deep well hydrant is in the process of being developed at 118th Ave. and 43rd Street.
+Additional dry wells and/or a fire substation would help with fire coverage.